Laws for Selling Handmade Crafts in the UK

 Craftspeople and businesses must register with one of the four UK Assay Offices: London, Birmingham, Sheffield, or Edinburgh.
 Upon registration, you will receive a unique sponsor’s mark (maker’s mark), which will be used on all your hallmarked items.

-Toy Craft Safety Requirements
+Toy Safety Requirements

 The Toys (Safety) Regulations 2011 sets stringent safety requirements for toys sold in the UK.
 This directive ensures that toys are safe for children and do not pose health hazards.
 Toys must be designed and manufactured to meet essential safety requirements covering physical, mechanical, chemical, electrical, hygiene, and radioactivity aspects.